SammySpinsAYarn/Blog/_posts/2023-11-18-genre-fiction-stereotypes-and-why-theyre-ridiculous.md

 **N﻿on-fiction is boring.**

 I﻿f you think this, you are clearly a boring person.
 Non-fiction just means made up, and contains an incredible range of topics.
 Cookbooks and DIY manuals?
 Non-fiction.
 Biographies, autobiographies, and history books (including *Horrible Histories*)?
 Non-fiction.
 Anything on the wider world, from nature books to travelbooks to any political or social exploration?
 Non-fiction.
 If you have never voluntarily read a fiction book, you have never been curious about an element of real life, and that is very sad for you.

+**A﻿lternative mediums don't count as reading.**

+A﻿s previously discussed, audiobooks are real books, so still count as 'reading'.
+Comic books, graphic novels, and picture books are also still reading.
+They are the visual interpretation of a series of shapes to understand a progressing story.
+That is is reading.